joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5654084/2024/07/26/jordan-love-deal-contract-green-bay-packers/

 **MLB Trade Grades: Can Mets' move for Ryne Stanek give them the bullpen boost they need?**\
-`The Mets are looking to provide stability in their bullpen and the acquisition of Ryne Stanek appears to be one way to address that. `\
+`The Mets are looking to provide stability in their bullpen, and the acquisition of Stanek appears to be one way to address that. `\
 https://nytimes.com/athletic/5661793/2024/07/26/mlb-trade-grades-mets-mariners-stanek/

 **Blake Snell trade scenarios: Ranking the teams who might have the most interest in him**\